OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 Your custom function may accept a range of data as an input parameter, or it may return a range of data.
 In JavaScript, a range of data is represented as a two-dimensional array.

 For example, suppose that your function returns the second highest value from a range of numbers stored in Excel.
 The following function accepts the parameter `values`, which is of type `Excel.CustomFunctionDimensionality.matrix`.
-Note that in the JSON metadata for this function, you would set the parameter's `type` property to `matrix`.
+Note that in the JSON metadata for this function, the parameter's `type` property is set to `matrix`.

 ```js
 function secondHighest(values){